 Erik Shonstrom is the author of Wild Curiosity and The Indoor Epidemic, books which explore the relationship between learning, the outdoors, and non-traditional approaches to teaching.
-Erik has written articles for Essay Daily, The Chronicle Review, and Education Week.
+Erik has written articles for the Los Angeles Review of Books, Essay Daily, The Chronicle Review, and Education Week.
 His forthcoming book Brilliant Bodies investigates mind/body learning and the role embodied cognition has to play in revolutionizing school.

 How to Unleash Creativity and Encourage Lifelong Wondering